What’s On This Page?

 Device Weight & User Weight Limit

 The Rheo Knee XC weighs 1.6 kilograms.
-The maximum allowable user weight for the knee is 136 kilograms.
+The maximum allowable user weight for the knee is 136 kilograms, though this drops to 110 kilograms if the knee is being used for running.

-The added capabilities of the Rheo Knee XC shift the target user group toward the high K3 to low K4 activity levels.
+The added capabilities of the Rheo Knee XC shift the target user group toward the high K3 to low K4 activity levels, especially when used with its default settings.

 For a thorough understanding of K-levels, please see the Amputee Coalition’s web page on this topic.